Thursday, February 21, 2013

 Something I did that seemed perfectly logical - now - is an embarassment.
 (And no, I am not talking about my tattoo.
 I still love it.)

-Sometimes these skewed perceptions are necessary.
+Sometimes skewed perceptions are necessary.
 They help us cope.
 They help us forgive ourselves, and others.
 But they are no longer harmless when they negatively affect how we treat the people around us.
 We forget those who really love us because we are fixated on the one we can't have...simply because we cannot have them.
 We fail to see our blessings because we focus on desires that aren't met.
 On some level, we even realize this.
 We then feel self-pity, self-loathing, and that translates into self-destruction that in the end hurts the very people we don't see.

 I wanted to have a conclusion to this that would change people.
 Make them stop and think about their actions, their beliefs, their silly made-up realities.
 I don't think I've gotten there yet.
 What I do have is an understanding that I have been just as guilty as the people I have shaken my head at in frustration.